Home » Can You Spay or Neuter A Parrot? (Fixing Birds)

 While in the oviduct, a shell begins forming.
 Upon transportation to the uterus, calcite – a form of calcium carbonate – hardens this shell.

-Two forms of spaying (ovariohysterectomies and ovariectomies) are available to an avian veterinarian.
-Like neutering a male, fixing a female parrot is dangerous and complex.
+The two forms of spaying (ovariohysterectomies and ovariectomies) are dangerous and complex.

 Ovariohysterectomy vs. Ovariectomy